‘What are your short term and long term goals? Or, where do you see yourself in five years?’

-Don’t act like you have been asked a very hard question.
-It is good to take the question seriously, but remember that you are not being judged on the basis of accuracy of your answer.
+Don’t act like you are facing a pretty hard question.
+It’s good to take the question seriously, but remember that you are not judged based on the accuracy of your answer.

-Frame your answer in a way, so that the interviewer gets reassured that you are investing time and hardwork in your career path.
+Frame your answer in a way, so that the interviewer notices that you are investing time and hard work in your career path.

 12. Be consistent:

-If you will have a million of ideas running in your mind, or zero idea, then delivering a perfect answer will surely be very difficult.
+If you will have a million ideas running in your mind or zero ideas, then delivering a perfect answer will surely be very difficult.

-You might be exploring multiple career job options, especially if you are at entry level.
-But, this is not your career counselling session.
+You might be exploring multiple career job options, especially if you are at the entry level.
+But, this is not your career counseling session.

 So, don’t fall into the mistake of discussing what all is running in your mind.
-Give an impression that you are focused and you have an ideal plan to achieve what you desire.
+Give the impression that you are focused and you have an ideal plan to achieve what you desire.

 13. Don’t give too long answers, like a story:

 Don’t give narrative answers like a story.
-Try your best to make best out of given time.
+Try your best to make the best out of the given time.
 It’s better to give a brief outline of short term and long term goals.